timurrrr/RaceChronoDiyBleDevice/README.md

 side of the board to make it more breadboard-friendly.

 Replace the 8 MHz quartzes on your MCPs with 16 MHz quartzes, if needed.
-Install the jumper that connects the 120 Ohm terminal resistor.
 Optionally, un-solder the screw terminal and solder a twisted pair of wires to the board, and finish with a nice JST SM connector: